Algurt/BOOTCAMP/04-Linux-SysAdmin-Fundamentals/2/StudentGuide.md

   - Using `visudo` to edit this file is necessary because `visudo` does a syntax check on the `sudoers` file before it is saved, to prevent corruption of the file.

+  - If your syntax is incorrect, `visudo` will identify the incorrect line and prompt `What Now?`  Type `e` to return to editing.

   - Breaking this file can lock you out of the system entirely, so you want to be sure to always use `visudo` to edit the file.

   - :warning: **Troubleshooting Help**:  If you break this file and get locked out of using `sudo`, review the following thread: